 - Raclette – While raclette is a Swiss dish, you’ll find it at the Christmas market in Lille and typically there will be a long queue for this delicious cheese dish.
 It’s basically melted Swiss cheese served on top of a baguette (sometimes with ham).
 It’s worth queuing for.

-For more information on visiting Lille at Christmas including winter events, where to stay and how to buy the city pass, visit Lille Tourism.
+For more information on experiencing Christmas in Lille including winter events, where to stay and how to buy the city pass, visit Lille Tourism.
+Note that a health pass (pass sanitaire) is compulsory to enter many buildings and access services in France.
+You must follow all travel and health advice and restrictions for entering and while in travelling in France.

 Map of Lille

-If you have visited Lille in December or Christmas in France and would like to share your experience, leave a comment below.
+If you have visited Lille in December or Christmas in France and would like to share your experience, leave a comment or Lille Christmas market review below.

 This post contains affiliate links to hotels in Lille.
 This means we get a small commission from any bookings at no extra cost to you.